ccpu/storybook-addon-playwright/README.md

 The following custom methods has been added to the playwright page:

+- setSelectorSize
 - scrollSelector
 - dragDropSelector
 - takeScreenshot
 - takeScreenshotOptions

+### setSelectorSize

+This method fetches an element with `selector`, and set the selector with or height.

 ### scrollSelector